 2014 “Eat Butter”

 Chances are you’ve heard that a low-carb diet will kill you.
 This as a low-carb diet normally means we eat a higher proportion of fat instead.

-The good news is we now know this idea was simply wrong.
+The good news is that we now know that this idea was simply wrong.
 Check out these two covers of TIME magazine.
 The first one is from 1984 – the start of the intense fear of fat.
 Instead of natural food we got lots of low-fat products, loaded with added sugar and starch.
 This, not so coincidentally, marked the start of the modern obesity epidemic.

 The second cover is more current, from 2014.
 It says “Eat butter” and the story is about how scientists are now realizing they were wrong to fear fat.
 What a difference 30 years make!

 Just about everybody already knows that low-carb works for weight loss (and some other things).
-The good news is we now also know it’s safe… and likely even a very healthy way to eat.
+The good news is that we now also know it’s safe… and likely even a very healthy way to eat.

 Learn more about the obsolete fear of fat